2/19/2025

 speaker

 Thank you, Sarah.
-Welcome to TOAS earnings conference call for the fourth quarter and full year and to December 31st, 2024.
-On today's call, our CEO and co-founder, Amon Narang and CFO, Elena Gomez, will open with prepared remarks, which will be followed by our Q&A session.
+Welcome to Toast's earnings conference call for the fourth quarter and full year ended December 31st, 2024.
+On today's call, our CEO and co-founder, Aman Narang, and CFO, Elena Gomez, will open with prepared remarks, which will be followed by our Q&A session.
 Before we start, I'd like to draw your attention to the safe harbor statement included in today's press release.
 During this call, we'll make statements related to our business that may be considered forward-looking within the meaning of the Securities Act and the Exchange Act.
-All statements other than statements of historical facts are forward-looking statements, including those regarding management's expectations of future financial and operational performance and operational expenditures, location growth, future profitability and margin outlook, business and investment strategy, expected growth and business outlook, including our financial guidance for the first quarter and full year 2025.
+All statements other than statements of historical facts are forward-looking statements, including those regarding management's expectations of future financial and operational performance and operational expenditures, location growth, future profitability and margin outlook, business and investment strategy, expected growth, and business outlook, including our financial guidance for the first quarter and full year 2025.
 Forward-looking statements reflect our views only as of today, and except as required by law, we undertake no obligation to update or revise these forward-looking statements.
 Please refer to the cautionary language in today's press release and our SEC filings for discussion of the risks and uncertainty that could cause actual results to differ materially from our expectations.
-During this call, we will discuss certain non-GAAP financial measures, including, but not limited to, non-GAAP subscription services and non-GAAP financial technology solutions gross profit, which we refer to collectively as our recurring gross profit streams.
+During this call, we will discuss certain non-GAAP financial measures, including but not limited to non-GAAP subscription services gross profit and non-GAAP financial technology solutions gross profit, which we refer to collectively as our recurring gross profit streams.
 These are the basis for our tap line guidance.
 These non-GAAP measures are not intended to be a substitute for our GAAP results.
 Please refer to our earnings release and SEC filings for detailed reconciliations of these non-GAAP measures to the most comparable GAAP measures.
-Unless otherwise stated, all references on this call to cost of revenue, gross profit and gross margin, sales and marketing expense, research and development expense and general and administrative expense are on a non-GAAP basis.
-Finally, the press release can be found on the investor relations website at .toasttab.com.
+Unless otherwise stated, all references on this call to cost of revenue, gross profit and gross margin, sales and marketing expense, research and development expense, and general and administrative expense are on a non-GAAP basis.
+Finally, the press release can be found on the investor relations website at investors.toasttab.com.
 After the call, a replay will be available on our website.
-And with that, let me turn the call over to Amon.
+And with that, let me turn the call over to Aman.

 speaker